 }

-How do we access the array elements?
+How do we access the elements of an array?

 2. !=not equal – compare two pointers (to detect the end of a range).